 Using the Ellipse Tool (O), create a 240 px circle and don't foget to center it.
 Set this circle's Fill color to R= 110 G= 48 B= 0 and then select the Stroke.
 Increase the Width to 2,5 pt, set the Position to Inside and change the color to white.

 Graphic can import vector shapes and clip art from PDF and SVG files.
 You can find vector design resources on many different websites, openclipart.org hosts a large library of public domain vector clipart in SVG format that can be used in Graphic.

 Import the CoffeeBean.svg file using File > Open (Comnand + O), or by dragging the file to the Graphic icon in the dock.
 The file will open as a new Graphic document.
 Select the coffee bean shape and copy it to the pasteboard using Edit > Copy (Command + C).
 Switch back to the tutorial document.
-Create a new layer and paste the shape using Edit > Paste (Command + P).
+Create a new layer (Shift + Command + N) and paste the shape using Edit > Paste (Command + P).

-To create the smaller text labels, choose the Text Tool (T) from the toolbar and click and drag a text area on the left side of the logo.
-From the text options bar, choose the font Arial, style Bold, and a font size of 16 pt.
-Set the text alignment to center and the color to R: 255 G: 188 B: 128.
-Type the label text, 'SINCE' for the left side label.
+To create the smaller text labels, choose the Text Tool (T) from the Toolbar and click and drag a text area on the left side of the logo.
+Choose the Arial font, set the style to Bold and change the size to 16 pt.
+Set the text alignment to Center and the color to R= 255 G= 188 B= 128.
+Type 'Since' for the left side label.

-Repeat these same steps to create the right side label with the text '1981'.
+Using the same attributes, create the right side label with the text '1981'.

 Congratulations, you've finished the tutorial!

 Hope you've enjoyed learning some of the techniques and processes presented in these steps.
 As always, feel free to adjust the final design and make it your own.